isomerpages/nrf-psta/_winners/2021/President's Technology Award (PTA).md

 <b>Associate Professor,</b> NUS Centre for Cancer Research, Yong Loo Lin School of Medicine, National University of Singapore (NUS)<br>
 <b>Co-founder,</b> Chief Scientific Advisor and Non-Executive Chairman, MiRXES

-<b>“For his groundbreaking work in developing a method for accurate, versatile detection of microRNA disease biomarkers, leading to the clinical implementation of blood tests for early detection of diseases such as cancer”
+<b>“For his groundbreaking work in developing a method for accurate, versatile detection of microRNA disease biomarkers, leading to the clinical implementation of blood tests for early detection of diseases such as cancer”</b>
 [Download Full Citation](/files/Winners/2021/PTA%202021_Prof%20Too%20Heng-Phon.pdf)